 Pay-per-click is one of the most effective online marketing methods courtesy of its superior audience targeting.
 The PPC market, however, has changed a lot over the past few years.
 It is no longer Google-exclusive with Facebook and Amazon claiming spots on the list of the best PPC platforms.
 We prepared these vital PPC stats to help you craft a well-thought marketing strategy and choose the right platform to advertise your products or services.

 PPC Stats (Editor’s Choice)

-- 90% of all PPC ads go unnoticed by users.
+- 90% of PPC ads are not seen by users.
+(Search Engine Land)